37chandler/ADA_2022_Wedge_Umbel/submission.md

 This project felt cohesive and applicable to real world data problems.
 It helped me form a better connection between my sql and python skills and helped build confidence in my skillset.

+All code is contained in the "Wedge_Code.ipynb" file

 ### Task 1

 I began by downloading and decompressing wedge_clean_files.zip